 - Works with Post Type and Term Listing Templates

 With CrocoBlock it is easy to create Single Post Type template and apply it for all the posts of the specific type.
 For this purpose, very specific content widgets are created for displaying dynamic images, fields, links and repeaters.

 Also, CrocoBlock allows creating post and term listing templates with different layouts.
 And what’s the most interesting is that you won’t have to use programming knowledge while working on creating templates.
 Everything created using native WordPress Dashboard interface or Elementor visual page builder.

 - Unlimited Ability to Edit WooCommerce Pages with Elementor

 CrocoBlock assists in creating WooCommerce page templates.
 Not only the ones use for Single Product pages, but you could edit the Shop page template with Elementor as well.
 The service provides loads of widgets for this purpose.
-It will definitely come in handy while displaying dynamic content.
+It will come in handy while displaying dynamic content.

 And, of course,you could easily apply these widgets have style settings, and help in creating product layouts.
 It can be easily used anywhere, in the form of shortcode or as a template you can import or export.

 With CrocoBlock you’ll have no problem creating meta fields for different content types.
 You’ll be able to create a gallery, add a color picker, an iconpicker or a select, add it to any post type or taxonomy and then display it with Elementor.

 - Allows Creating Mega Menu with Any Content Inside